 Don't eat liver or liver products such as liver pâté or liver sausage, as they may contain a lot of vitamin A. Too much vitamin A can harm your baby.

 Don't take high-dose multivitamin supplements, fish liver oil supplements or any supplements containing vitamin A.

 Some types of fish

-For more information visit Food Standards Australia.
+For more information about mercury in fish, visit Food Standards Australia.

 Pre-prepared or pre-packaged fruit or vegetable salads, including those from buffets and salad bars have a higher risk of listeria contamination.

-Don’t eat chilled seafood such as raw oysters, sashimi and sushi, smoked ready-to-eat seafood and cooked ready-to-eat prawns which have a higher risk of listeria contamination.
+Don’t eat chilled seafood such as raw oysters, sashimi and sushi, smoked ready-to-eat seafood and cooked ready-to-eat prawns, which have a higher risk of listeria contamination.